Alpi157/securetext-security-lab/part1/README.md

-# Assignment 1: Security Foundations
+# Part 1: Security Foundations
 **Focus**: Basic security vulnerabilities, password security, and network attacks

 ## Overview

-In this assignment, you will analyze an intentionally insecure messenger application, identify vulnerabilities, demonstrate attacks, and implement security fixes.
-This assignment establishes the foundation for understanding common security threats and basic cryptographic protections.
+In this part, I will analyze an intentionally insecure messenger application, identify vulnerabilities, demonstrate attacks, and implement security fixes.
+This part establishes the foundation for understanding common security threats and basic cryptographic protections.
 So in short each assignment follows a three-step workflow for each security challenge:

 - Identify the vulnerability in the provided SecureText application